-A search injunction is a court order which gives authority for you (or your agent) to search the premises of the other party in order to recover material that constitutes evidence of wrong-doing.
-This is similar in nature to a police warrant (the police have to apply to court for a search warrant and must present a strong case for why one is required).
+A search injunction is a court order which gives authority for you (or your agent) to search the premises of the other party to recover material that constitutes evidence of wrong-doing.
+This is similar in nature to a police warrant (the police have to apply to the court for a search warrant and must present a strong case for why one is required).
 A search injunction may be granted in addition to any search warrant the police have been issued with.
 A search warrant may enable data, items or other evidence to be retrieved and held until the case is resolved.
 Search injunctions are rarely granted and you would need to make a compelling case for one to be issued.

 Other types of injunctive relief

 The three injunctions described above are not intended to be an exhaustive list and merely represent just a few of the more commonly granted injunctions.

 The court has at its disposal a range of interim orders that it has the power to grant and so far as interim injunctive relief is concerned such orders include:

 - Orders requiring a party to provide information about the location of property or assets.
 Such orders are normally supplement to a freezing injunction.

 - Orders requiring delivery up of property, pursuant to section 4 of the Torts (Interference with Goods) Act 1977